bhbghghbgb/pate-trigger-sv-mgr/README.md

 pate-trigger (Palworld)'s dedicated server auto restarter in async python for mitigating memory leak.

+There is also an attempt to backup your save data.

 ## How use

 1. Clone the project